mf0o/opentx_arduplane_tecs_tuning_helper/README.md

 	* ![](img/special_functions.png)

 ### Operation

+**!
+You are 100% of the time in control and responsible for your plane !**

+*There is no need to do any risky manouvers, you can abort at any time and re-gain altitude etc. or cycle through the menu and start over again*

 * open the telemetry screen on your remote, it will have 0s in all parameters
 	* ![](img/telemetry_screen_empty.png)
 * launch your plane and ascend to a comfortable altitude, then switch to FBWA